arrow-time/Multiplicative-Entropy-in-Simulation-of-Complex-Systems/README.md

 ### 1.The number of units carrying numerical values remains constant.

-### 2.Each unit is associated with a quantifiable scalar metric (e.g., energy, resource amount, or population size).
+### 2.Each unit is associated with a quantifiable value (e.g., energy, resource amount, or population size).

 ### 3.The total sum of all unit values is conserved.